 - Department of Medicine Grand Rounds occurs weekly and is given by both prestigious visiting speakers as well as UW faculty who are leaders in their field.

-- All didactic sessions are video captured and store on the department's intranet for future reference.
+- All didactic sessions are video captured and stored on the department's intranet for future reference.

 - We offer Morning Report four times weekly at UW and also at the VA hospital.
 They are interactive sessions led by the chief resident, and while there are faculty present every day, most of the contribution comes in the form of discussion among residents.
-Residents from all 3 classes attend and participate in morning report.
+Residents from all three classes attend and participate in morning report.

 - We have a three-year comprehensive primary care curriculum which occurs weekly before continuity clinic.
 It is a case-based, small group discussion among residents and the continuity clinic attending.
 The cases are on the web and fully referenced.